-Students will compete as a team of 2 to 3 individuals in this event.
+Students will compete as a team in this event.
 Please reference the Event Matrix for maximum entries.

 Business Casual TSA attire (category C) as described in the PA-TSA dress code is the minimum requirement for the event.

 Students will work to develop their leadership and 21st-century skills in the process of preparing for and participating in this TSA competitive event.
 The development and application of those skills must be evident in their submission, demonstration, and/or communication about the entry.